jdimonte/IFeelThatWay/README.md

 * User can create a new account
 * User can login / logout
 * User can view prompts
+* User can post prompts
 * User can comment on prompts
-* User can react on prompts
+* User can react on commments
-* User can react on comments
+* User can tap prompt to see other comments
-* User can post their own feelings
-* User can comment on prompts
+* User can reply to other comments

 **Optional Nice-to-have Stories**

-* User can react to polls
 * User can create polls
+* User can comment on polls
+* User can answer polls
-* User can view top feelings
+* User can view top comments
-* User can view top advice
+* User can view top replies
-* User can tap prompt to see other comments
+* User can search for specific topics
-* User can reply to other comments
+* User can save comments and replies
-* User can search for specific topics within topics
+* User can view their profile and change their profile picture
-* User can see notifications when someone reacts to their post, replies to their comment, or comments on their post
+* User can share comments to their instagram story
-* User can save posts
+* User can make requests
-* User can view their profile
+* User can sign in with their google account
-* User can view other profiles and see their favorite posts
+* User can sort prompts by most popular

 ### 2. Screen Archetypes

-* Welcome Screen
-   * Redirect to Login Screen
-   * Redirect to Create Account Screen
 * Login Screen
    * User can login
+   * Redirect to Create Account Screen
 * Create Account Screen
    * User can create a new account
+   * Redirect to Login Screen
+* Top Feelings Screen
+   * User can view top comments and replies by other users
 * Topics Screen
+   * User can view, follow, and search for various topics
+* Following Screen
+   * User can view prompts for topics they are following and sort prompts based on popularity or most recent
+* Saved Screen
-   * User can login
+   * User can save comments and replies and share them to their instagram story

-* Prompts Screen
+* Topic Screen
-   * User can view a feed of prompts
+   * User can view a topic and a feed of prompts and polls related to the topic along with a featured comment for each prompt/poll
 * Prompt Screen
-   * User can view prompt and comments
+   * User can view the prompt and the prompt's comments
-#### Extra
-* Saved Screen
+* Poll Screen
-   * User can save prompts
+   * User can view the poll and the poll's comments
-* Top Feelings Screen
+* Comment Screen
-   * User can view top thoughts by other users
+   * User can view the comment and the comment's replies

 * Profile Screen
+   * User can change their profile picture
+* Request Screen
+   * User can make requests

+* Create Prompt Screen
-   * User can profiles
+   * User can create a prompt in a given topic
+* Create Poll Screen
+   * User can create a poll in a given topic, and say whether or not they want the poll to offer multiple selection

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Home
+* Top Feelings
 * Topics
-* Top Feelings
+* Following
 * Saved

 **Flow Navigation** (Screen to Screen)

-* Welcome Screen
-   * If you logout
 * Login Screen
-   * Home
+   * Home, Accessable from Profile (logout)
 * Create Account Screen
-   * Home
+   * Accessable from Login

 * Topics Screen
    * Topics
-* Prompts Screen
+* Topic Screen
-   * Topics
+   * Accessable from Topics Screen
 * Prompt Screen
+   * Accessable from Topic Screen or Following Screen
+* Poll Screen
+   * Accessable from Topic Screen or Following Screen
-   * Topics
+* Comment Screen
-#### Extra
+   * Accessable from Prompt Screen or Poll Screen

 * Saved Screen
    * Saved
 * Top Feelings Screen
    * Top Feelings
+* Following Screen
+   * Following

 * Profile Screen
+    * Accessable from Top Feelings, Topics, Following, or Saved
+* Request Screen
+    * Accessable from Top Feelings, Topics, Following, or Saved

+* Create Prompt Screen
+    * Accessable from Topic Screen
-    * Home
+* Create Poll Screen
+    * Accessable from Topic Screen

 ## Wireframes
 <img src="https://github.com/jdimonte/IFeelThatWay/blob/main/wireframe.jpeg" width=600>